Kate Williams Evans: 2018 auction

 In 2018 her Hunger Strike Medal, Holloway brooch and her archive of papers including her Metropolitan Police arrest warrant, an autograph book containing the pencilled signatures with hand-written pencil autographs from such suffragettes as Emily Davison, Emmeline Pankhurst and Sarah Benett were sold at auction.
 Also included in the sale was a rare copy of Holloway Jingles - a collection of poems written by the imprisoned suffragettes to which Evans contributed three poems, two of which are called "Who?" and the third "The Cleaners of Holloway", and a signed letter from Emmeline Pankhurst.
 The sale lot included a hand-written letter from fellow inmate and suffragette Sarah Benett to her maid Jane which reads: 'Miss Evans will be my guest till she is a little stronger.
 She has been starving so treat her as an invalid...'
 The collection was sold on behalf of Evans' family.

-The collection was purchased for £48,640 and the Hunger Strike Medal is now held in the collection of the National Museum Wales.
+The collection was purchased for £48,640 and the Hunger Strike Medal is now held in the collection of Amgueddfa Cymru – Museum Wales.